csergent45/gisEdit/readme.txt

 ﻿Author: Chris Sergent
 Date: January 6, 2014
 Description:
-This is a template application for a GIS mobile based application.
+This is a template application for a GIS editing application.

 Verify HTML has been coded correctly: http://validator.w3.org/